Fast Signal Region Detection with Application to Whole Genome Association Studies: Application to UK Biobank Data

-BiRS-DCF identifies five genome-wide significant regions on chromosome 11 (Panel B of Figure \ref{fig:chr}), with the most significant findings among all the methods.
-Compared to Q-SCAN, BiRS-DCF identified an additional signal region near and within \textsl{CCND1}. \textsl{CCDN1} is a candidate oncogene gene that encodes for D1 cyclin \citep{janssen2002myeov}.
-D1 cyclin has been shown to regulate the progress of the cell cycle, and amplification and over-expression of \textsl{CCDN1} are often observed in breast carcinoma \citep{janssen2002myeov}.
-From all the regions identified by BiRS-DCF, the genes \textsl{LSP1} and \textsl{TNNT3} were determined to be the susceptible loci for breast cancer based on previous studies.
-Moreover, the variant rs3817198 located in LSP1 was identified as a genome-wide significant SNP associated with the risk of breast cancer \citep{lindstrom2014genome,nourolahzadeh2020correlation,afzaljavan2020predictive,tang2016lsp1}.
-BiRS-DCF detects 16 SNPs within \textsl{LSP1}, including rs3817198; Q-SCAN identifies 7 SNPs in \textsl{LSP1} but does not include SNP rs3817198.
-Both KnockoffScreen and REGENIE identify SNPs in the vicinity of \textsl{LINC01488} and \textsl{CCDN1}, but with significantly fewer discoveries than BiRS-DCF.
-BiRS-DCF identifies four more candidate SNPs than Q-SCAN near and within \textsl{LINC01488}. \textsl{LINC01488} is a non-coding RNA regulated by estrogen, which regulates mammary gland development and is one of the main risk factors for breast cancer \citep{fanfani2021dissecting}.
-Our results indicate that BiRS-DCF has enhanced power to detect signal regions more accurately and identify more significant ones.
+\textit{BiRS-DCF detects susceptible regions discussed by previous studies and accurately pinpoints SNPs that are associated with the risk of breast cancer in numerous studies, which are not identified by Q-SCAN, KnockoffScreen, 4S and REGENIE.} For instance, BiRS-DCF identifies an additional signal region near and within \textsl{CCND1} on chromosome 11, which is entirely missed by Q-SCAN and 4S. \textsl{CCND1} is a candidate oncogene gene that encodes for D1 cyclin \citep{janssen2002myeov}.
+D1 cyclin has been shown to regulate the progress of the cell cycle, and amplification and over-expression of \textsl{CCND1} are often observed in breast carcinoma \citep{janssen2002myeov}.
+Additionally, the genes \textsl{LSP1} and \textsl{TNNT3}, pinpointed by BiRS-DCF, are determined to be the susceptible loci for breast cancer based on previous studies.
+The variant rs3817198 located in LSP1 is recognized as a genome-wide significant SNP associated with the risk of breast cancer \citep{nourolahzadeh2020correlation,afzaljavan2020predictive}.
+BiRS-DCF detects rs3817198 with other 15 SNPs within \textsl{LSP1}, whereas other methods fail to detect SNP rs3817198.
+Furthermore, BiRS-DCF identifies a region near and within \textsl{LINC01488} with the highest number of associated SNPs compared to all other methods. \textsl{LINC01488} is a non-coding RNA regulated by estrogen, which regulates mammary gland development and is one of the main risk factors for breast cancer \citep{fanfani2021dissecting}.
+Our results indicate that BiRS-DCF has enhanced power to detect signals more accurately.